About First Fidelity Bank

 Also in 1972, First Fidelity Bank of Burke established a new branch in Platte, and in 1984 the bank purchased its Gregory branch from United National Bank.
 Then, in 1986, the three separate First Fidelity Bank charters (Burke, Murdo and Colome) were merged into one First Fidelity Bank under the original 1905 charter.
 In 1990, Ranchers National Bank in Winner was acquired, making a total of seven First Fidelity Bank offices in South Dakota.

-John L. Lillibridge and Tom L. Lillibridge are the third generation of Lillibridges involved in the bank.
+John L. Lillibridge and Tom L. Lillibridge were the third generation of Lillibridges involved in the bank.
 John, the eldest son of L.L.
 Lillibridge, joined the bank in 1962, and five years later Tom, the youngest son, also joined the bank.
 John was bank President from 1969 until 1982, when Tom became President.
-Tom served as President until January, 2001, when George Kenzy became President.
+Tom served as President until January 2001, when George Kenzy became President.
 John was the former Chairman and remained Chairman Emeritus until his death in August of 2018.
 Tom was Co-Chairman of the Board of Directors until his death in August of 2017.

 George and his wife Laurie (John’s eldest child) are the fourth generation to be involved in the bank.
-George is currently Chairman, President and CEO from 2001 to November 2019 and remains chairman of the board today.
+George served as Chairman, President and CEO from 2001 to November 2019 and remains chairman of the board today.

 A strong local identity and continuity of leadership have made the bank an integral part of family and business life in the communities it serves.
 It seems that as big banks just keep getting bigger, they know less and less about the folks they serve, and that one-size-fits-all policy decisions are made on a national level.
 But here at FFB, we are proud to be a family-owned community bank.
 We are strong enough to stand on our own, yet small enough to understand and appreciate the real-life needs of the people we serve.
 That’s why at First Fidelity Bank, you’ll always get first class banking on a first name basis.